jonwright77/DaysToGo/02_IMPROVEMENTS_PLAN.md

      - **Modified**: `DaysToGoKit/Protocols.swift`, `Services/ServiceContainer.swift`, `ViewModels/ReminderDetailViewModel.swift`, `ReminderDetailView.swift`, `DaysToGoApp.swift`, `Info.plist`, `MockServices.swift`

 All 14 phases are now complete.
 The app features a production-ready architecture with comprehensive functionality including location tracking with movement history maps, enhanced onboarding with structured data collection, user profiles, iCloud sync, pull-to-refresh, home screen widgets, historical events from Wikipedia, photo and calendar integration, and Apple Intelligence enhancements.
 The codebase is cost-effective, maintainable, well-tested, and future-proof with excellent user experience, professional data collection patterns, and privacy-conscious location tracking.

+## Post-Phase 14 Enhancements

+### Historical Events Filtering (November 2025)

+These enhancements refine the Wikipedia "On This Day" feature to provide more relevant and personalized historical context.

+1. **Exact Year Matching & Holiday Exclusion**
+   - **Status**: ✅ Completed
+   - **Priority**: High
+   - **Rationale**: The original implementation showed all events that happened on a given day/month throughout history, which often resulted in generic historical trivia that wasn't personally relevant.
+By filtering to the exact year of the reflection date and removing recurring holidays, users now see events that actually happened on that specific date in their past.
+   - **Summary**: Modified Wikipedia historical events to show only events matching the exact year of the reflection date, excluding recurring holidays.
+This provides more personalized and relevant historical context by focusing on unique events from the specific year rather than general historical trivia.
+   - **Implementation Details**:
+     - **Year Extraction**: Extract year component from reflection date alongside month/day
+     - **Exact Year Filter**: Apply `.filter { $0.year == reflectionYear }` to all parsed events
+     - **Holiday Exclusion**: Removed entire holidays section from API response processing
+     - **Simplified Parsing**: Cleaned up `parseEvents()` method to remove special holiday handling logic
+     - **Enhanced Logging**: Updated log messages to include year for better debugging and monitoring
+   - **Code Changes**:
+     - `WikipediaService.fetchEvents()`: Added year extraction and filtering logic (lines 16-97)
+     - `WikipediaService.parseEvents()`: Removed holiday-specific branching (lines 126-135)
+     - Removed processing of `apiResponse.holidays` section entirely
+   - **Event Types Included**:
+     - ✅ Selected/Featured events
+     - ✅ Regular historical events
+     - ✅ Notable births
+     - ✅ Notable deaths
+     - ❌ Recurring holidays (excluded)
+   - **User Experience Impact**:
+     - **Before**: "November 16" shows Apollo 11 launch (1969), fall of Berlin Wall (1989), random holidays
+     - **After**: "November 16, 2020" shows only events from November 16, 2020
+     - More personally relevant - shows what actually happened on that exact date in the user's past
+     - Cleaner, more focused list without repetitive holiday information
+     - Stronger emotional connection to historical context
+     - May show fewer events (or none) for recent dates, which is expected and acceptable
+   - **Example Scenarios**:
+     - Reflection date: March 11, 2011 → Shows Japan earthquake/tsunami events from that exact day
+     - Reflection date: September 11, 2001 → Shows 9/11 events from that specific year
+     - Reflection date: July 20, 1969 → Shows Apollo 11 moon landing events from that date
+     - Reflection date: December 25, 2023 → Shows actual events from 2023, not generic Christmas info
+   - **Technical Considerations**:
+     - Wikipedia API still returns all years; filtering happens client-side
+     - No additional API calls required
+     - Maintains performance while improving relevance
+     - Graceful degradation: shows empty state if no events match the exact year
+   - **Files Modified**:
+     - `DaysToGo/Services/WikipediaService.swift` (filtering logic and parsing)
+     - `01_CURRENT_STATE.md` (features documentation)
+     - `02_IMPROVEMENTS_PLAN.md` (Phase 11 update + this documentation)